The other Clint

 There are a number of reasons:

 One has to be the excellent performance by Clint Walker in the lead.
 Of all the TV Western shows I used to watch as a boy, I guess that (apart from Gunsmoke, maybe) Cheyenne was my favorite.
 There were 108 black & white episodes on ABC from 1955 to 63.
 I wouldn’t mind betting I saw all of them.
-Watching some of these b&w 50s and 60s TV Westerns now, some of them are pretty corny, I must admit, but Clint is still really cool.
+Watching these b&w 50s and 60s TV Westerns now, some of them are pretty corny, I must admit, but Clint is still really cool.
 With his huge size and his quiet, not to say taciturn character, he was the perfect Westerner.
 And I liked the way he turned his shirt cuffs up.
 I copied that.

 Well, it worked then

 Fort Dobbs was his first feature film after becoming famous on TV.
 He had a bit part as “Sardinian Captain” in The Ten Commandments but I don’t remember that.
 Fort Dobbs was his first starring role.
 And he even wore his Cheyenne jacket for a short time (he has to trade it with a corpse).
 Sadly, however, he keeps his sleeves buttoned down.

 He’s excellent in this: quiet, of course, strong, naturally, brave and resourceful in a fight (those dastardly Comanches…) utterly dependable, polite with Mrs. Gray (Virginia Mayo, one of her better Western parts), good with the horrid brat of a son, Chad (Richard Eyer).

 It’s a Hondo-esque plot.
 Gunman on the lam (or so we think) Clint comes upon a lonely ranch where live a handsome woman and her young son.
 The husband is absent (killed, as we later learn) and Clint becomes the surrogate husband/father.
 Clint himself was to reprise the plot somewhat in the later (and also rather good) Yuma.